Best CarVertical Alternatives in the UK (2026)

 Whether you’re buying from:

-The risk profile changes slightly — but it doesn’t disappear.
+The risk profile changes slightly — but it doesn't disappear.
+Buying from a private seller carries the highest exposure.

 Let’s break it down rationally.